-4.7.1.3 Professional Service Contracts: These contracts are used to obtain specific professional expertise which is not available within state government.
+4.6.3 Professional Service Contracts: These contracts are used to obtain specific professional expertise which is not available within state government.
 Examples of professional services may be legal, architectural, medical, dental, engineering and other consultant services.

 All needs for professional services estimated to cost in excess of \$25,000 must be bid through the Purchasing Division, unless specifically exempt.
-(See Section 9)

-4.7.1.4 Emergency Purchases: In accordance with West Virginia Code §5A-3-15, purchases may be necessary when unforeseen causes arise; however, emergency purchases are not used for hardship resulting from neglect, poor planning, or lack of organization by the spending unit.
+4.6.4 Emergency Purchases: In accordance with West Virginia Code §5A-3-15, purchases may be necessary when unforeseen causes arise; however, emergency purchases are not used for hardship resulting from neglect, poor planning, or lack of organization by the spending unit.

 An emergency purchase is a purchase which can be made only if and after the Purchasing Director, exercising sound judgment and discretion, concludes in good faith and upon reasonable and sufficient grounds that some unforeseen or unexpected circumstance has suddenly created a situation requiring that commodities or services be immediately purchased by a state spending unit and the Purchasing Director in writing authorizes such a purchase.
-A report of any such purchase, together with a record of competitive bids upon which it was based, is to be submitted to the Purchasing Director.

 Agencies must first examine mandatory contracts and other internal sources for availability of the product or service and utilize such.
-For information on mandatory contracts and internal sources, see Section 4: Acquisition Planning, 4.6 Define Sources.
+For information on mandatory contracts and internal sources, see Section 4: Acquisition Planning.

-Declared State of Emergencies by Governor: In accordance with §15-5-6(g) of the West Virginia Code, the governor has the authority to suspend certain laws, rules and/or regulations regarding the acquisition of commodities and services by public organizations in the event the governor declares an emergency.
+• Declared State of Emergencies by Governor: In accordance with §15-5-6(g) of the West Virginia Code, the governor has the authority to suspend certain laws, rules and/or regulations regarding the acquisition of commodities and services by public organizations in the event the governor declares an emergency.
 When emergency needs relate directly to the declared state of emergency, these procedures are available and outlined on the Purchasing Division's website at:

-http://www.state.wv.us/admin/purchase/EmergencyProcs2.html
+www.state.wv.us/admin/purchase/EmergencyProcs2.html